-Prerequisites: GRBA 813 or equivalent, or permission
+Prerequisites: GRBA 813 or equivalent

 Description: Review, evaluation, and design of advanced marketing research investigations.
 State-of-the-art methodological issues relevant to marketing to provide an understanding of multivariate data analysis pertinent to the marketing literature.
 Analysis of linkage, structure, and causality/change for marketing phenomena.